VWS-Python/vws-python-mock/docs/source/contributing.rst

 The database summary from ``GET /summary`` has is not immediately accurate.

-Some of the `Vuforia Web Services documentation <https://library.vuforia.com/articles/Training/Image-Target-Guide>`__ states that “The size of the input images must 2 MB or less”.
+Some of the `Vuforia Web Services documentation <https://library.vuforia.com/articles/Training/Image-Target-Guide>`__ states that "The size of the input images must 2 MB or less".
-However, other `Vuforia Web Services documentation <https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query>`__ is more accurate: “Maximum image size: 2.1 MPixel.
+However, the documentation page `How To Perform an Image Recognition Query`_ is more accurate:
-512 KiB for JPEG, 2MiB for PNG”.
+"Maximum image size: 2.1 MPixel.
+512 KiB for JPEG, 2MiB for PNG".

 The documentation page `How To Perform an Image Recognition Query`_ states that the ``Content-Type`` header must be set to ``multipart/form-data``.
 However, it must be set to ``multipart/form-data; boundary=<BOUNDARY>`` where ``<BOUNDARY>`` is the boundary used when encoding the form data.